Clinic FAQs

 Is This Service Right For You?

-- Have been stuck in the cycle of dieting and feeling ‘on and off the wagon’ for years
+- Feel stuck in a cycle of dieting and constantly ‘falling off the wagon.’

-- Feel confused about how to eat well in a flexible way that supports overall health
+- Feel overwhelmed about how to eat well in a flexible, sustainable way that supports your health.

 What Qualifications & Experience Do We Have?

-In the Dietetically Speaking Clinic we are all Registered Dietitians.
-This is a legally protected title that ensures we are appropriately qualified to assess, diagnose and treat dietary and nutritional problems.
-Maintaining this registration also involves staying up to date with the latest nutritional science and acting in an ethical and professional manner.
+At the Dietetically Speaking Clinic, all our team members are Registered Dietitians—a legally protected title that ensures we’re qualified to assess, diagnose and treat nutritional concerns.
+We stay up to date with the latest nutritional science and follow strict ethical and professional standards.

 - Sports nutrition